 Professor Esther Charlesworth has published widely on the themes of social justice, conflict and architecture, including the books 'Humanitarian Architecture' (2014) and 'Sustainable Housing Reconstruction' (2015).
 She is also the Founding Director of Architects without Frontiers (AWF), which has designed and delivered over 40 health and education projects to vulnerable communities globally since 2005.

-Dr Judy Rogers' research focus is multidisciplinary, incorporating design, planning, policy and sustainability science.
+Dr Judy Rogers' research focus is multidisciplinary, incorporating design, planning, policy, and sustainability science.
 She was previously program manager of the double degree in Landscape Architecture and Urban and Regional Planning in the School of Architecture and Urban Design.
-Her research focus is multidisciplinary, incorporating design, planning, policy and sustainability science.

 Leila is an interdisciplinary academic working at the intersection of urban planning, design and disaster management.
 She was involved in UN-Habitat’s City Resilience Profiling Program and worked as a research fellow at the Institute for Great Lakes Research in Michigan, United States.
 Prior to academia, she worked as an architect/planner in public and private practice.